We Were Wrong

 Nuts & Bolts:

 To find a boat, head down to the pier in the morning of the day you want to go (no need to plan in advance).
 Be prepared to negotiate.
-They’ll tell you 2,500 pesos is the bare minimum.
-In reality it’s about as bare as me walking to work in Canada in the winter.
-There’s plenty to strip off.
+They'll tell you 2,700 pesos is the bare minimum fixed rate.
+In reality it's about as bare as me walking to work in Canada in the winter.
+There's plenty to strip off.
+Getting down to the 1,800 pesos we paid may be too bare for anyone to accept these days, but it's a good starting point to negotiations.

 How to find people to join you and split the cost?
 Head to happy hour at No Name Bar in Coron Town the night before.
 Kim and I spent an hour sipping 40 peso ($0.90 USD) rum and waters (with generous amounts of calamansi, the local lime) and managed to find and recruit a like-minded group to join us.